Kem Ley: Assassination and aftermath

 Ley was shot on the morning of 10 July 2016 in a Star Mart café at a Caltex gas station in Phnom Penh.
 His death came days after he had criticized Hun Sen's family following the release of the Global Witness report which valued the premier's family at a minimum of US$200 million.
 A suspect was arrested, who later confessed to the crime.
 The suspect, who was sentenced to life in prison, claimed he shot Ley over a $3,000 debt, despite reports that no such debt existed because the two had never met.
 His body was draped in the Cambodian flag, and was taken to Wat Chas pagoda at Chroy Changva district.
 His death is widely believed to be politically influenced, though Prime Minister Hun Sen has downplayed these claims.
 His death was met with both domestic and international condemnations.
 The U.S. Department of State was "deeply concerned" by Ley's murder, and called for a full investigation.
 Similarly, the United Nations also urged authorities to investigate.
 The British ambassador to Cambodia Bill Longhurst called his death "a serious loss to Cambodia."
 Prime Minister Hun Sen condemned the murder, and urged for a full investigation.

 His body was taken to his hometown in Takéo on 24 July 2016, with an estimated 2 million mourners at his funeral.
 It is the highest funeral turnout in history for a non-royal and non-government figure.
 He was laid to rest the following day on 25 July.

+Legacy

+In July 2026, marking the tenth anniversary of Kem Ley's assassination, a comprehensive digital archive of his work was launched by the Cambodian diaspora in Australia.
+The preservation effort was initiated on the day of his death by his friends to ensure Ley's research remained accessible to the public.

+Hosted online at kemley.work, the archive contains over 71,000 files comprising his speeches, handwritten notes, and research documents.
+The 2026 release made public several of Ley's previously unpublished writings, most notably his 2016 "Country Road Map," which outlined his vision for state reform and his analysis of the 2017 commune elections.